The address of a property is important as it allows:

 - a significant group of residents are unhappy with their street name

 - new development in a street necessitates existing properties to be renumbered to accommodate the new properties

 - the number of named-only properties in a street is deemed to be causing confusion for visitors, deliveries or the emergency services

 - in the case of number 13, where the owner considers it superstitious

 Existing residents will be contacted and their views taken into account and the Royal Mail will be consulted for their position on the issue.
 To change a street name a residents ballot will be undertaken and a two –thirds majority in favour will be required to make the change.
 This is a very time consuming process and we are only able to progress one of these issues at a time.

-Please note that an administration fee may be charged for the renaming or renumbering of a street at the residents request.
+An administration fee may be charged for the renaming or renumbering of a street at the resident's request.